JunshengFu/Model-Predictive-Control/README.md

 #### 2.2 Timestep Length and Elapsed Duration (N & dt)

 * N = 10
-* dt = 0.1 s
+* dt = 0.1 s  // tested with 0.3, 0.12, 0.1, 0.08s

-N*dt should not be more than a few seconds for real-life self-driving car, and dt is setted as same as the delay (100ms), which we can apply a easy trick in the handle latency processing.
+The prediction horizon is the duration over which future predictions are made.
+We’ll refer to this as T.
+T is the product of two other variables, T =  N * dt.
+In the case of driving a car, T should be a few seconds, at most.
+Beyond that horizon, the environment will change enough that it won't make sense to predict any further into the future.
+N and dt are hyperparameters you will need to tune for each model predictive controller you build.
+However, there are some general guidelines: T should be as large as possible, while dt should be as small as possible.
+These guidelines create tradeoffs.

+These following dt has been tested 0.3, 0.12, 0.1, 0.08, and I found that the dt should be less than the latency in order to make the MPC work.
+So, I choose 0.12 as dt in the end.

+The goal of Model Predictive Control is to optimize the control inputs: [δ,a].
+An optimizer will tune these inputs until a low cost vector of control inputs is found.

 #### 2.3 Polynomial Fitting and MPC Preprocessing

-Since the reference waypoints are given in the map global coordinate, and I transfer them into the car's coordinate by a funciton called `map2car` (see line 128 in main.cpp), then a 3rd order polynomial is fitted to waypoints.
+Since the reference waypoints are given in the map global coordinate, and I transfer them into the car's coordinate by a funciton called `map2car` (see line 117 in `main.cpp`), then a 3rd order polynomial is fitted to waypoints.

 #### 2.4 Model Predictive Control with Latency

-100 millisecond latency should be handled by Model Predictive Control.
-Since the dt is also 100ms, therefore we could simple "shift the state" by 1 when we are computing the constrains (see line 121-126 in `MPC.cpp`).
+In a real car, an actuation command won't execute instantly - there will be a delay as the command propagates through the system.
+A realistic delay might be on the order of 100 milliseconds, so in this project 100 millisecond latency is handled by Model Predictive Controller.

+The latency is handled by using kinematic equations to predict the states for after 100ms before sending them to MPC (see code in line 126-134 in `main.cpp`).

 ---